JesseKPhillips/DIPs/DIPs/1NNN-jkp.md

 ## Implementation

-The approval of this DIP would still require the standard attribute implementation to be accompanied by an implementation of serialization utilizing the attributes.
+The approval of this DIP would still require the standard attribute implementation to be accompanied by an example implementation of serialization utilizing the attributes.

+This allows for confirmation that this specification is realistic.

 ## Breaking Changes and Deprecations